 The contact flow report can help you spot areas where leads and contacts are getting stuck.
 If many contacts are stuck waiting to achieve the same goal, it’s a good indicator that you should either adjust your campaign to better motivate them to take action or change your goal.

 You can also use the contact flow report to easily find segments of your contacts to specifically market to.
-For example, you can click on the contact flow statistic on any element to view a list of those contacts.
+For example, you can click on the contact flow statistic on any element to view a list of those stuck contacts.
 Then, you can send an email or perform any specific task with that group.

 Just as you’d measure the conversion rate for an ad or a landing page, in Ontraport you can measure the conversion rate for each goal within your campaign.
 Everything leading to a goal on your map is effectively a funnel, so your conversion report tells you how well you’re moving contacts through your funnel to reach your goals.